oahull0112/oahull0112.github.io/docs/Documentation/Applications/applications_template.md

 	And unblocked sections.
 !!! note
 	You can use a note to draw attention to the information in this section

+!!! note
+	If the submit scripts for Vermillion, Swift, and Kestrel are all the same, remove all of the submit script collapsible sections (remove the `??? example` headers that are inside the `### Example Job Scripts` header), and give a submit script directly below the `### Example Job Scripts` header.

 ## Troubleshooting